Renting a property can be a big commitment for tenants.

 View as many properties as you can and, if you are interested in a property, visit the location at different times – during the day and on the evening – and on different days of the week.

-Go to Homestamp: read this first for a free guide to renting private property and checklists to use when looking for rented accommodation.
+Go to GOV.UK: how to rent for a checklist to use when looking for rented accommodation.

 Before you sign a contract